AnnaKochetkova/react-burger/README.md

 # Technology

-When writing this application, technologies such as: React, Redux, TypeScript.
+When writing this application, technologies such as: React, Redux, TypeScript, HTML, CSS, WebSocket, React router.
 The application has also been tested with Cypress and unit tests.

 # Start application